Infanterie-Regiment Bremen (1. Hanseatisches) Nr. 75

 Infanterie-Regiment Bremen (1.
 Hanseatisches) Nr.
-75 was an active infantry regiment in the Prussian Army (1866–1871) and the German Imperial Army (1871–1918).
+75 was an active infantry regiment in the Prussian Army (1866–1871) and the Imperial German Army (1871–1918).

 Organization

 History

-By A.K.O. from September 27, 1866, which is considered the official foundation day of the regiment, a new regiment was formed after the Austro-Prussian War from companies of the Pomeranian Regiments No. 1, 3, 5 and 7 on November 3, 1866 in Stettin.
+By an A.K.O.
+(Allerhöchste Kabinettsorder) dated 27 September 1866, which is considered the official foundation day of the regiment, a new Prussian regiment was formed after the Austro-Prussian War from companies of the Pomeranian Regiments No. 1, 3, 5 and 7 in Stettin on 3 November 1866.
 It was formed into a musketeer battalion in Harburg and a fusilier battalion in Stade and called Infanterie-Regiment Nr.
 75.

-As a result of the military convention between Prussia and Bremen on June 27, 1867, the "Bremen" Fusilier Battalion, founded in 1813, was dissolved in the North German Confederation.
+As a result of the military convention between the Kingdom of Prussia and the Free and Hanseatic City of Bremen on 27 June 1867, the "Bremen" Fusilier Battalion, founded in 1813, was incorporated in the army of the North German Confederation.
 From this point on, this battalion formed the 1st (musketeer) battalion of the regiment.
-From 1893 both musketeer battalions were stationed in Bremen, while the fusilier battalion remained in Stade.
 The regiment was renamed to 1.
 Hanseatisches Infanterie-Regiment Nr.
-75.
+75. After 1893, both musketeer battalions were stationed in Bremen, while the fusilier battalion remained in Stade.